Session title: Supercharged evaluation skills – Distinction-level results from the start

 Do you ever have learners struggle to give a strong, coherent, evidence-based opinion?
 Do some of your learners take months to develop the ability to achieve high grades, if at all?
 ‘Supercharged evaluation skills – Distinction level results from the start’ has been designed to show how to turn all of your learners into higher-order thinkers, with a strong command of both their vocational and the evaluative vocabularies to give rich, full-colour, evidence-based opinion – to never again be happy with simply saying: ‘Yes, I liked it…’, or hiding behind: ‘I don’t know’.

-Along with this carefully scaffolded practical strategy, delegates will also be introduced to a Formula for Happiness that could fundamentally change their approach to lesson planning.
-Further, perhaps provocative, consideration of differentiation and higher-order questioning is complemented by constant references to Ofsted’s new agenda, as laid out in the 2015 Common Inspection Framework.
+Along with this carefully scaffolded practical strategy, delegates will also be introduced to a perhaps provocative consideration of differentiation, complemented by constant references to Ofsted’s new agenda, as laid out in the 2015 Common Inspection Framework.
 If you’re interested in practical strategies to transform your learners and practical strategies to avoid falling foul of Ofsted’s new trip hazards, then this session is for you.
 Supercharging your evaluation skills and learning about ‘full-colour writing’ is also a lot of fun.

 - consider and practise strategies for developing learners’ higher-order thinking skills